Slot & Tab Resizer¶

 - The tool doesn't yet work on internal slots/ cutouts/ mortises as it's tricky for the computer to determine which direction they should grow/shrink.

 - The tool searches ungrouped objects.
-If it's not recognising the tabs or slots in your design, try ungrouping your objects.
+If it's not recognizing the tabs or slots in your design, try ungrouping your objects.

 - The tool only works on sharp (not filleted/rounded) corners.
 Some tools (like boxes.py) default to adding small loops on internal corners and small filets/rounded corners on external ones.
 The external filets ones can be removed using the Radius Tool and the internal loops can be removed using the Offset tool set to 0.